ihanyong/ihanyong.github.io/_posts/tech/java-basic/AQS.md

      * @return the value returned from {@link #tryReleaseShared}
      */
     public final boolean releaseShared(int arg) {
+        // 如果tryReleaseShared返回true, 则解除后面一个或若干线程的阻塞状态
         if (tryReleaseShared(arg)) {
             doReleaseShared();
             return true;
         }
         return false;
+    }

+    /**
+     * Attempts to set the state to reflect a release in shared mode.
+     *
+     * <p>This method is always invoked by the thread performing release.
+     *
+     * <p>The default implementation throws
+     * {@link UnsupportedOperationException}.
+     *
+     * @param arg the release argument.
+This value is always the one
+     *        passed to a release method, or the current state value upon
+     *        entry to a condition wait.
+The value is otherwise
+     *        uninterpreted and can represent anything you like.
+     * @return {@code true} if this release of shared mode may permit a
+     *         waiting acquire (shared or exclusive) to succeed; and
+     *         {@code false} otherwise
+     * @throws IllegalMonitorStateException if releasing would place this
+     *         synchronizer in an illegal state.
+This exception must be
+     *         thrown in a consistent fashion for synchronization to work
+     *         correctly.
+     * @throws UnsupportedOperationException if shared mode is not supported */ protected boolean tryReleaseShared(int arg) {
+        throw new UnsupportedOperationException();
     }

 ```